JoschanUK/love-dogs/README.md

 # Features left to implement

-- A "Ask A Question" search directory to search the web and return relevent information and to be display to the users.
+- A "Ask A Question" search directory to search the web and return relevent information and to be displayed to the user.
 - A contact us form to be created so that it is easier for users to get in touch.
 - A list of clinics in a table format to be display when users entered their location.